energysistem/manuals/39929-BT3Plus/en/03-features.md

 - Bluetooth® headphones V4.0.
 - Easy synchronization without any code.
-- Compatible with iOS and Android devices y PC.
+- Compatible with iOS and Android devices and PC.
 - Built-in microphone with echo and noise cancellation.
 - Handsfree function and phonecall control.
 - Playback and volume control from the headphones.